Rules & Code of Conduct

 Introduction

-Solid for Social Networks: A Solid Hackathon is an event designed to encourage developers to explore innovative ideas using the W3C Solid Protocol.
+Solid for Data Wallets: A series of Solid Hackathons is an event designed to encourage developers to explore innovative ideas using the W3C Solid Protocol and Inrupt's open source Solid Data Wallet.
 The event provides a platform for participants to showcase their skills, network with other professionals in the field, and learn from experienced mentors.
-The challenge is to build a Solid application that integrates with a social network technology or service.

 Code of Conduct